 Scovill v.
 WSYX/ABC, 425 F.3d 1012 (6th Cir.
 2005) – In this employment discrimination lawsuit, the Sixth Circuit accepted our client’s arguments and reversed the district court’s severance of certain aspects of an arbitration agreement while affirming the district court’s findings that the dispute was arbitrable and the arbitration clause lawful.

 Commonwealth of Kentucky v.
 Marathon Petroleum Company LP (W.D.
-Ky.) – Matt represents a petroleum refiner in the defense of a parens patriae action brought by the Attorney General of Kentucky.
-The lawsuit alleges that Marathon restrained trade in and monopolized the market for reformulated gasoline in the Louisville and Northern Kentucky metropolitan areas.
+Ky.) – Matt represented a petroleum refiner in the defense of a parens patriae action brought by the Attorney General of Kentucky.
+The lawsuit alleged that Marathon restrained trade in and monopolized the market for reformulated gasoline in the Louisville and Northern Kentucky metropolitan areas.
+The district court granted summary judgment to Marathon.

 Hyland v.
 Homeservices of America, et al. (E.D.
 Ky.) – Matt currently represents a real estate brokerage firm accused of conspiring with other real estate brokers to fix the commissions on residential real estate in the Commonwealth of Kentucky.
 The district court certified a class of more than 70,000 sellers of residential real estate for the period 2001-2005.
 In July of 2012, less than two weeks before trial was set to begin, the district court granted summary judgment in favor of our client.
 The Sixth Circuit affirmed.